Evolution of skewness and kurtosis of cosmic density fields: Data and methods

-To study the evolution of parameters of the cosmological PDF we shall use a three-dimensional grid of input parameters: box size of the model, $L_0$, smoothing length, $R$, and evolutionary epoch, $z$.
-Smoothing lengths of original density fields from numerical simulation output have a resolution, equal to the size of the simulation cell, $L_0/N_{\mathrm{grid}}$, this is called smoothing rank zero.
-We use a smoothing recipe, which increases the smoothing length by a factor of 2.
-We use this recipe successively 4 times, and get four smoothing ranks 1 to 4.
-We use box sizes with ratios 2, this allows to have for various models identical smoothing lengths in \Mpc.
-We tested two smoothing rules, applying $B_3$ spline and top-hat kernel.
-In both cases we used identical smoothing lengths.
-Table \ref{Tab1} shows smoothing lengths $R_t$ in \Mpc\ for our series of models.
+To study the evolution of the parameters of the cosmological PDF, we used a three-dimensional grid of input parameters: the box size of the simulation, $L_0$, the smoothing length, $R_t$, and the redshift, $z$.
+The smoothing lengths of the original density fields from the numerical simulation output have a cell size $L_0/N_{\mathrm{grid}}$, where $N_{\rm grid}$ is a parameter that typically ranges from 500 to 5000.
+This we call the smoothing rank zero.
+We used a smoothing recipe that increased the smoothing length by a factor of 2.
+We used this recipe successively four to five times.
+The use of regular sets of box lengths and smoothing lengths yields simulation parameter sets with identical smoothing lengths in units of $\Mpc$.
+This allowed us to compare the properties of the simulations with identical smoothing lengths, and in this way, we checked the convergence of the results.
+An additional test was provided by the regularity of the relations: PDF moments versus redshift $z$ or standard deviation $\sigma$.
+If deviations occur, their reasons can be found by inspecting the respective PDFs.

 {

 }